stravid/stravid-website/content/legacy/notes-on-pendulums-tea-and-jack-cheng.md

 title: Notes on "Pendulums, Tea, and Jack Cheng"
 description: My notes on Justin Kropps interview with Jack Cheng
 ---
+# Notes on "Pendulums, Tea, and Jack Cheng"

 Some pieces from Justin Kropps [interview with Jack Cheng][Post] I would like to remember.
 If you have time, read the original interview!